ElahehGolrokh/data-science-salary-range/README.md

 While salary prediction is inherently noisy, the focus is on demonstrating **practical ML workflows, deployment, and portfolio-ready engineering skills**.

 **Note:** Here a general overview is provided.
-More details & the implementation guideline are available in the `docs/` directory.
+More details abot the model card & the implementation guideline are available in the `docs/` directory.

 **Goal:** Showcase **end-to-end data science skills** in a clean, reproducible pipeline.